 Finally, in joint generalization of the proof of Prop.
 3.63 (equivariant case) and [FSS20d, Lem.
 3.105] (twisted case), we see that a path space object ([Qu67, Def.
 I.4], see [FSS20d, A.11]) exhibiting these right homotopies in the coslice is given by pullback to the equivariant smooth de Rham complex of the cylinder orbifold (132).
-But with that choice, right homotopies are manifestly the same as coboundaries of flat equivariant twisted $\mathcal{A}$ -valued differential forms (Def.
+But with that choice, right homotopies are manifestly the same as coboundaries of flat equivariant twisted LA-valued differential forms (Def.
 3.64), and hence the claim follows.

 Twisted non-abelian Borel-Weil-Cartan equivariant de Rham cohomology.
-Finally, we include the traditional Borel(-Weil-Cartan) T-equivariant de Rham cohomology into the picture ([AB84][MQ86, §5][Ka93][GS99], review in [Me06][KT15][Pe17]), combining this with proper G-equivariance and generalizing to non-abelian $L{\infty}$ -algebra coefficients.
+Finally, we combine traditional Borel(-Weil-Cartan) T-equivariant de Rham cohomology ([AB84][MQ86, §5][Ka93][GS99], review in [Me06] [KT15][Pe17]), with proper G-equivariance and generalize it to non-abelian L{∞} -algebra coefficients.

 By Prop.
-2.7 and Remark 2.42, any Borel T-equivariantized G-orbifold carries a canonical twist in equivariant non-abelian cohomology $H^1(-,T) \simeq H(-,BT)$ .
+2.7 and Remark 2.42, any Borel T-equivariantized G-orbifold carries a canonical twist in equivariant non-abelian cohomology $H^1(-,T) \simeq H(-,BT)$.
 The following is the de Rham image of that twist: